Anyone who has breastfed knows there’s a boatload of fluids involved: breast milk, drool, vomit, and

 Thoughts of Their Baby’s Future

-Especially if that future is mentioned in a delightfully illustrated children’s book that you happen to be flipping through at your local big box store *cough*
+if that future is mentioned in a delightfully illustrated children’s book that you happen to be flipping through at your local big box store *cough* Cute Animals

 Sweet, fluffy things are kryptonite to a breastfeeding mom.
 In fact, should you ever find yourself attacked by one, I recommend protecting yourself with a “Puppy Of The Month” calendar.
 Better yet and if you're a true emotional terrorist?
 Live rabbits with floppy ears.
 By the time the breastfeeding mom realizes what happens, you’ll be miles away.